-Income Tax
+Income Tax Benefit

-The income tax benefit was \$12.4 million for the year ended December 31, 2020 and \$5.0 million for the period from July 11, 2019 to December 31, 2019, which reflects the expected income tax benefit to be received on the net earnings related to the Company's economic interest in Hawk Parent.
-This was a result of additional expenses incurred by the Company, primarily driven by stock-based compensation deductions, the amortization of assets acquired in Business Combination and acquisitions of TriSource, APS, Ventanex, cPayPlus and CPS, as well as, amortization associated with the step-up in basis received as a result of Post-Merger Repay Unit exchanges.
+The income tax benefit was \$30.7 million for the year ended December 31, 2021 and \$12.4 million for year ended December 31, 2020, which reflected the expected income tax benefit to be received on the net earnings related to the Company's economic interest in Hawk Parent.
+This was a result of the operating loss incurred by the Company, primarily driven by stock-based compensation deductions, the amortization of assets acquired in the Business Combination and prior acquisitions, the write-off of deferred debt issuance costs and the loss recognized as part of the settlement of interest rate swaps, in addition to, the state rate change impact on deferred taxes.

-For results of operations for the year ended December 31, 2019 compared to the year ended December 31, 2018, see Part II, Item 7 of the Company's 2019 Form 10-K.
+For results of operations for the year ended December 31, 2020 compared to the year ended December 31, 2019, see Part II, Item 7 of our 2020 Form 10-K, as amended, which is incorporated herein by reference.